 Joseph said: ‘In bringing together digital technology and ancient metallurgical processes I am trying to decipher what we are becoming, to distil and freeze a sense of our humanity in this moment, being so filtered and defined by the digital.’

-Josephs work is well known in the region with a number of major commissions in the North East and he is currently producing his largest work ‘Bianca’ for a theatre in Cornwall.
+Josephs work is well known in the region with a number of major commissions in the North East and he is currently producing his largest work ‘Bianca’ for a theatre in Devon.
 He combines traditional sculpture casting and construction techniques with live motion capture technology and 3D scanning to produce sculpture where the human body is often combined or confronted with geometric and technological forms.